renandcr/watch-store-2-api/README.md

 <br>

-<h3>Response returned for incorrect product ID or if this product does not exist in cart</h3>
+<h3>Response returned for incorrect product id or if this product does not exist in cart</h3>

 Status code